 These are uncharted waters, but exercising reasonable care may be adapting conduct by following available government guidance, including from the CDC and states about buildings.
 California offers widely quoted guidance on reopening.

-And while there is some very good information about reopening in the real estate marketplace including from CBRE and the green building industrial complex has belatedly begun to roll out “special pilot credits” and the like, none of that will likely mitigate a building owner’s risk in litigation.
+And while there is some very good information about reopening in the real estate marketplace including from CBRE and the green building industrial complex has belatedly begun to roll out “special pilot credits” (.. some of which are good) and the like, none of that will likely mitigate a building owner’s risk in litigation.
 Caution should also be observed, when following third party advice; for example some of the green building trade group required cleaning products and disinfectants necessary to achieve a rating system credit are not on the EPA List N of disinfectant products that have qualified for use against COVID-19 and may expose a building owner to legal jeopardy.

 There is a great deal of uncertainty, at this time when we are still learning about this coronavirus.
 I wrote in an earlier blog post, COVID-19 and the Risk from Recirculated Air in Building that California recommends building owners consider stop recirculating air and now that the CDC is saying “touching a surface” is not the main way the coronavirus spreads, all building owners should consider stop recycling air, increasing airflow and filtering or otherwise disinfecting indoor air, so long as the outbreak lasts (i.e., until there is a COVID-19 vaccine).